A guide to collecting feedback post-Covid19Topic: How-to guides

 - Quite simply, check employees feel comfortable returning to the workplace

-- Ask if there anything in addition to the precautions taken, that the business could implement to make employees feel more comfortable
+- Ask if there is anything in addition to the precautions taken that the business could implement to make employees feel more comfortable

 - Question whether staff would appreciate the option to work remotely more permanently?
 And if so, how many days per week?